krzkraw/matterbridge-hass/README.md

 I suggest to always use the whiteList and individualEntityWhiteList adding each device you want to expose to Matter.

-If any device or individual entity creates issues put it in the blackList.
+If any device or individual entity creates issues put it in the blackList or in the individualEntityBlackList.

 ### host